XiangLiu-github/XiangLiu-github.github.io/_pages/about.md

 My academic work has been [published](publications) or forthcoming in *Earth's Future*, *Geophysical Research Letters*, and *Nature Food*.
-These prior researches explored how much crop yield has been damaged by air pollution and heat stress in the U.S., how to use state-of-art machine learning methods to upscale the surface measurements to a global survey of ozone distribution, and what degree of China's food security would be enhanced by improved air quality policies.
+These prior researches explored how much crop yield has been damaged by air pollution and heat stress in the U.S., how to use state-of-the-art machine learning methods to upscale the surface measurements to a global survey of ozone distribution, and what degree of China's food security would be enhanced by improved air quality policies.
 I used a broad variety of methods such as statistical learning, geospatial analysis, and big data.